varunsingh3000/false-premise-project/README.md

 `SIMILARITY_THRESHOLD`: Similarity threshold value for FPDAR FP Detection.
 To generate the results for the Baseline method, the threshold can be set to `0.0`

+`QUERY_INTENT_METHOD`: Method to use for query intent comparison.

 `TEMPERATURE`: Temperature setting for LLM

 `CANDIDATE_TEMPERATURE`: Candidate temperature setting for LLM

 `MAX_CANDIDATE_RESPONSES`: Maximum candidate responses to be generated for SC method

+`USE_INITIAL_RESP_DATA`: Boolean to decide whether FPDAR has to be used as a posthoc approach for responses generated through another method

 `EVIDENCE_ALLOWED`: Boolean to decide to whether evidence should be used.
 This is used in FourShot method to stop the use of evidence.